Free infinite divisibility, fractional convolution powers, and Appell polynomials

 Finite free probability arose out the work of Marcus, Spielman, and Srivastava \cite{Marcus-Spielman-Srivastava2015-1,Marcus-Spielman-Srivastava2015-2,Marcus-Spielman-Srivastava2018,Marcus-Spielman-Srivastava2022,Marcus-Spielman-Srivastava2022Inter} on interlacing polynomials.
 In finite free probability one identifies a polynomial $p$ with its ERM $\mu_{p}$ and a matrix for which $p$ is the characteristic polynomial.
 Then, certain operations on polynomials can be described via expected values of random matrices, and hence have a free probabilistic interpretation.
 For degree $d$ monic polynomials $p(x)=x^{d}+\sum_{k=1}^{d}(-1)^{k}a_{k}x^{d-k}$ and $q(x)=x^{d}+\sum_{k=1}^{d}(-1)^kb_{k}x^{d-k}$ the most important such operation\footnote{To avoid confusion it is worth noting the rectangular free additive convolution $\boxplus_{\lambda}$ is a binary operation on measures while $\boxplus_{d}$ is a binary operation on polynomials.} is the \emph{finite free additive convolution} $p\boxplus_{d}q$ of $p$ and $q$ defined by The convolution $\boxplus_{d}$ has gained recent attention for the following alternative definition: If $A$ and $B$ are $d\times d$ real symmetric matrices such that $p(x)=\det(x-A)$ and $q(x)=\det(x-B)$, then $(p\boxplus_dq)(x)=\E_{O}\det\left(x-(A+O^*BO) \right)$ where the expected value is taken with respect to a Haar distributed orthogonal matrix $O$.
 A related important property is that if $p$ and $q$ have only real roots, then so does $p\boxplus_{d}q$.
 In fact, the study of $\boxplus_{d}$ dates back over a century to Walsh \cite{Walsh22}, though these descriptions in terms of random matrices are recent.
-In the large $d$ limit, the finite free additive convolution converges to the free additive convolution in the following sense. \begin{proposition}[See \cite{Marcus2021} and \cite{Arizmendi-Fujie-Perales-Ueda2024}] Let $\{p_d\}$ and $\{q_d\}$ be real rooted polynomials indexed by their degrees such that $\mu_{p_d}\rightarrow\mu_{p}$ and $\mu_{q_{d}}\rightarrow\mu_{q}$ weakly in the sense of probability measures as $d\rightarrow\infty$.
+In the large $d$ limit, the finite free additive convolution converges to the free additive convolution in the following sense. \begin{proposition}[See \cite{Arizmendi-Perales2018}] Let $\{p_d\}$ and $\{q_d\}$ be real rooted polynomials indexed by their degrees such that $\mu_{p_d}\rightarrow\mu_{p}$ and $\mu_{q_{d}}\rightarrow\mu_{q}$ weakly in the sense of probability measures as $d\rightarrow\infty$.